oceanprotocol/docs/content/concepts/did-ddo.md

 const hash = sha256(JSON.stringify(DDO))
 ```

-The hash is used when publishing/update metadata using `setMetaData` function in the ERC721 contract, and is stored in the event generated by the ERC721 contract:
+The hash is used when publishing/update metadata using the `setMetaData` function in the ERC721 contract, and is stored in the event generated by the ERC721 contract:

 ```solidity
 event MetadataCreated(